Your Guide to Fraud Charges by Fraud Lawyers in Calgary

 Once you retain one of our experienced criminal defence lawyers, we will begin working to secure your release on bail.
 We will immediately do the following:

-- Call into the Court Services Centre in Calgary and speak to you;
+- Call in to the Spyhill Services Centre where you are being held and speak to you.

 - Conduct either an in-person or teleconference bail hearing to secure your release.